Skip to main content Skip to navigation

 Eligibility and limitations

 A student can only be offered financial aid up to the cost of attendance.
-Any work-study award must fit within your financial aid package without causing your total aid to exceed the cost of attendance.
+Any work-study award must fit within your financial aid offer without causing your total aid to exceed the cost of attendance.
 You may see a reduction in your offered loan funds to accommodate the work-study award.
 This will automatically occur when the WSAF is approved and work-study is awarded.

 Work-study will never reduce grants and/or scholarships, only loans.